shreya1121/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration

-TSG GRIP Task 3 under Web and Mobile development Tasks
+TSF GRIP Task 3 under Web and Mobile development Tasks

 Payment Gateway Integration is developed using HTML,CSS and JavaScript.
 For payment gateway,Razorpay is used.